jupyterspot/docs/_sources/adding-notebooks.md

 ## Adding a notebook via URL

 There are several ways to to add your notebook to JupyterSpot.
-If your notebook is available from a publicly visible URL (`YOUR_NB_URL`), then there are two options:
+If the notebook is available from a publicly visible URL, then there are two options:

-1. Add that URL to the form at [https://jupyterspot.com/notebooks](https://jupyterspot.com/notebooks)
+1. Put that URL into the form at [https://jupyterspot.com/notebooks](https://jupyterspot.com/notebooks)
-2. Visit `https://jupyterspot.com/notebook?url=YOUR_NB_URL` to have the notebook added automatically.
+2. Visit `https://jupyterspot.com/notebook?url=YOUR_NB_URL`, where `YOUR_NB_URL` is the notebook's URL.

 For option (1), first click the plus icon on the top left of the page: